 Self-archiving and circulation of contents

-Authors may deposit, share and disseminate the published version of their articles in institutional repositories, subject repositories, personal websites, academic networks, curriculum platforms and other spaces of scholarly circulation, provided that the original publication in Esfera Pública.
-Journal on Governance and Society is cited and the corresponding licence is maintained.
+Authors may deposit, share, and disseminate the published version of their articles in institutional repositories, subject repositories, personal websites, academic networks, curriculum platforms, and other spaces for scholarly circulation, provided that the original publication in Esfera Pública.
+Revista en Gobernanza y Sociedad is cited and the corresponding licence is maintained.

 Esfera Pública.
-Journal on Governance and Society preserves its published contents, final files and editorial metadata through the Open Journal Systems (OJS) platform, digital preservation mechanisms enabled in the journal and institutional backup procedures.
+Revista en Gobernanza y Sociedad preserves its published contents, final files, and editorial metadata through the Open Journal Systems (OJS) platform, digital preservation mechanisms enabled in the journal, and institutional archiving procedures.

-LOCKSS and CLOCKSS are enabled in the journal’s editorial platform to support the distributed preservation of published contents and their metadata.
-The journal also promotes the use of persistent identifiers, complete metadata, DOI, ORCID, interoperable formats and editorial practices compatible with indexing systems, academic repositories and open access platforms.
+The journal has enabled LOCKSS and CLOCKSS in its editorial platform to support the distributed preservation of published contents and their metadata.
+It also promotes the use of persistent identifiers, complete metadata, DOI, ORCID, interoperable formats, and editorial practices compatible with indexing systems, academic repositories, and open access platforms.

 Institutional commitment

-With this statement, Esfera Pública.
-Journal on Governance and Society reaffirms its commitment to diamond open access, editorial transparency, equity in scholarly communication, digital preservation and the public dissemination of knowledge.
+Through this statement, Esfera Pública.
+Revista en Gobernanza y Sociedad reaffirms its commitment to diamond open access, editorial transparency, equity in scholarly communication, digital preservation, and the public dissemination of knowledge.

-The journal eliminates all fees for submitters, authors, readers and institutions, and ensures that its contents are available for consultation, download and reuse without economic restrictions.
+The journal eliminates any type of charge for submitters, authors, readers, and institutions, and ensures that its contents are available for consultation, download, and reuse without economic restrictions.

 All published contents may be consulted free of charge on the journal’s website: https://esferapublica.mx